QManiac162/projects-in-flutter/project-2-name-suggester/README.md

 # name-suggester

 ## **Welcome Visitors!**
-The current project is my first flutter project learned from google codlabs and need not to say it was damn **fun**!
+The current project is my first flutter project and need not to say it was damn **fun** making it!

 # namer
 🫨